-Design Development: If you choose to use our design services for your project, we will work on the layout and 3D renderings using our software, Chief Architect Premier.
-We can help you target the design of your project to match your budget.
-You will have access to our designer throughout the duration of your project to help with material selection.
+Once our proposal has been approved, we will help you target the design of your project to match your budget.
+You will have access to our designer throughout the duration of your project to help with material selection and will be offered 3-D renderings of your new space.

-Project Provisions & Scheduling- We will apply for permits from the city or county that you live in.
+We will apply for permits from the city or county that you live in.
 We will schedule each of the trade contractors and begin to order materials and confirm lead times to make sure that materials are on-site in time for their installation.
-These steps are designed to help reduce the level of stress that you may experience during your new construction or renovation.

-Walk-thru and Punchlist: Near the end of construction your project coordinator and the general contractor will meet with you and go through a detailed site review and a Punch List will be established to address any finishing touches that may be required.
-He will work hand-in-hand with you to make sure that items on the Punch List are completed to your satisfaction.
+Near the end of construction your project coordinator and the general contractor will meet with you and go through a detailed site review and a Punch List will be established to address any finishing touches that may be required.
+They will work hand-in-hand with you to make sure that items on the Punch List are completed to your satisfaction.